Find Affordable College Courses

 The average amount in student loans that allied health majors at UAMS take out while working on their Bachelor's Degree is $26,207.

-With a ranking of #18, St John’s University - New York did quite well on this year’s most popular schools for allied health professions students working on their bachelor’s degree.
-STJ is a large private not-for-profit school located in the city of Queens.
+St John’s University - New York came in at #18 in this year’s edition of the Most Popular Allied Health Professions Bachelor’s Degree Schools ranking.
+STJ is a large private not-for-profit school located in the large city of Queens.

 About 76% of the students majoring in allied health at the school are women while 24% are male.